NicoHood/SecureLoader/Readme.md

 The Bootloader can only be started via a physical key press.

 ### 2.7 Firmware Authenticity Protection
-You will notice a Firmware change because the [FID Hash](#343-firmware-id-hash-fid-hash) has changed.
-This check has to be done by the user at every boot and needs to be coded in the Firmware.
+You will notice a Firmware change because the
+[FID Hash](#343-firmware-id-hash-fid-hash) has changed.
+This check has to be done by the user at every boot and needs to be
+[coded in the Firmware](#34-firmware-authentication).
 You will also notice this if a new Bootloader was burned.
-To check the Firmwares authenticity you can always read the checksum from Bootloader.
-This way you can ensure that the Bootloader did not manipulate the Firmware.
+To check the Firmwares authenticity you can always read the [checksum](#332-firmware-checksum-fw-checksum) from the Bootloader after you checked its [authencity](#21-bootloaderdevice-authenticity-protection).
+This way you can ensure that the Firmware was not manipulated.

-TODO note the firmware is also responsible for this.
+**Conclusion:
+The security also relies on the Firmware, not only the Bootloader!**

 ### 2.8 Flash Corruption Protection
 * [Brown-out detection (Fuse)](#36-fuse-settings)